-Lewis Carroll, Alice in Wonderland
+Lewis Carroll, Alice In Wonderland

-Public policy toward banking competition in this country rests, as all public policy in every field must rest, on the assumptions, hypotheses, conventions, and selected empirical findings that constitute a conventional wisdom.
-In this case the conventional wisdom is that of the Structure-Conduct-Performance model of competition.
-It has two earmarks.
-First, competition in the sense of action, or competitive behavior, is conceptually distinct from--indeed, it is explained by--competition in the sense of conditions, or competitive potential.
-Second, competitive potential is a matter of concentration in the local market.
+All public policy rests on the assumptions, hypotheses, conventions, and selective observations that constitute a conventional wisdom.
+Public policy toward banking competition rests on the conventional wisdom of the Structure-Conduct-Performance model of competition.
+This model has two earmarks.
+First, it takes competition in the sense of behavior as conceptually distinct from--indeed, to be explained by--competition in the sense of conditions.
+Second, it regards competitive conditions as a matter of concentration in the appropriate geographical market.